Here is a collection of information of things on the Kirkwood Community College Campuses that you should know about!

 Breaking city laws, for example parking in handicap spots without a handicap permit, can get you a regular parking ticket from the city where regular fines apply.

-There will be a prayer room available from 12pm – 2pm Monday – Friday, Room 3041 Cedar Hall.
-This is a room number change from the previous room which had only been available on Fridays.
+There will be a prayer/reflection room available from 12pm – 2pm Monday – Friday, Room 3043 Cedar Hall.
+This service is available to all students.
+This is a room number change from last semester.
 You may visit the International Programs office 1154 Linn Hall on the Cedar Rapids Main campus if you have any questions.
-This service is available to all students.
+This will be the room from now through December 6, 2019.

 Printing and Student Print Quota

 There are various places around campus where students can print.
 The two main ones are the library and the computer lab at both campuses.
 (In Iowa City they are now in the same room.)
 Both have black and white and color printers.
-Scroll up to Color Printing.
+Scroll up to Color Printing for details.